 In most cases, you must start your appeal at Level 1.
-If your health problem is urgent or involves an immediate and serious threat to your health, or if you are in severe pain and need an immediate decision, you may ask for an IMR from the Department of Managed Health Care at www.dmhc.ca.gov.
-Refer to page 18 for more information.
+If your health problem is urgent or involves an immediate and serious threat to your health, or if you are in severe pain and need an immediate decision, you may ask for an IMR Medical Review from the Department of Managed Health Care at www.dmhc.ca.gov.
+Refer to Section F4 for more information.